 YY.
 May be used with

 expiration_month, and instead of

-If this option is passed and the payment method has already been added to the Vault, the request will fail.
+If this option is passed and the same payment method has already been added to the Vault for any customer, the request will fail.

 Specify a non-negative amount that you want to use to verify a card.
 If you do not pass this option, the gateway will automatically use a verification amount of $0 or $1, depending on the processor and/or card type.